Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 Because they go all the way to the ceiling, I really can store a ton of stuff in a not-so-deep space.

-When we moved into our current house, our master closet had wire shelves.
+When we moved into our current house, our primary closet had wire shelves.
 It just takes one quick glance to spot all of the space that was being wasted underneath our hanging clothes.

 We ended up installing a closet system from EasyClosets, and now I can fit so many more items in a neat and organized way!